-1 Colour Vision
+1 Colour vision

-It has been hypothesised (see [11] for example) that human colour vision evolved in three distinct stages.
-The original vision system was based on a single class of yellow/green sensitive "cone" cells.
+It has been hypothesised (see Mollon, 1995, for example) that human colour vision evolved in three distinct stages.
+The original vision system was based on a single class of yellow/green sensitive "cone" cell.
 This initial system was monochrome only, sensing the world in terms of light and dark.
-This system still provides the majority of the visual information we receive about the world, including information about geometric structure and motion.
-Colour is a later adaptation which provides additional of information about the world.
+This ancient system still provides the majority of the visual information we receive about the world, including information about geometric structure and motion.
+Colour is a later adaptation which provides us with additional information.

-The most ancient form of colour vision arose at a time probably predating the evolution of mammals.
-At that time a second class of cone cells was differentiated from the original single class.
+The oldest form of colour vision arose at a time probably predating the evolution of mammals.
+At that time a second class of cone cells became differentiated from the original yellow/green class.
 The cells of this new class were sensitive in the blue/violet part of the spectrum.
 This adaptation provides us with the ability to discriminate colour on a yellow/blue axis.
-(It is interesting to note that this colour axis seems to be associated with our notion of warm and cool colours [11].)
+(It is interesting to note that this colour axis seems to be associated with our notion of warm and cool colours (Mollon, 1995).)